uniment/MethodChains.jl/README.md

 This is a fully-functioning recursive FFT.
 Note that this is radix-2 (i.e., it only works for arrays whose length is a power of two).

 On the performance front, there's no way these ten lines will beat the monster that is FFTW, but it's a cute toy.
-It's definitely better than a DFT doing naïve matrix multiplication (whose time and resource consumption scale as $n^4$, versus $n\log n$ for FFT):
+As expected, it's definitely better than a DFT doing naïve matrix multiplication (whose time and resource consumption are $O(n^4)$, versus $O(n\log n)$ for FFT):

-[details="Some Benchmarking"]
 ```julia
 julia> @mc function dft(seq)
            N = seq.{length}